World leaders have marked Biden’s win — but few dare to speak out on Trump’s loss

 Japanese Prime Minister Yoshihide Suga congratulated Biden on Saturday after U.S. news organizations called the election.
 Most U.S. allies have sent similar messages, including Trump-aligned leaders in Israel and Saudi Arabia.

-On Monday, Canadian Prime Minister Justin Trudeau shared a photograph of himself, in which he said he was speaking by phone with the former U.S. vice president.
+On Monday, Canadian Prime Minister Justin Trudeau shared a photograph of himself in which he said he was speaking by phone with the former U.S. vice president.
 He appeared to be the first foreign leader to have spoken with Biden after his win.
 On Tuesday, asked by reporters about the call, Trudeau declined to go into details.
 “It is not my role to be weighing in any fashion into American electoral processes,” Trudeau said.

 Many Americans, including Trump, say the electoral battle is far from over.
 Trump has refused to accept the results of the election, mounting a variety of legal challenges, even though Biden’s win now appears too large to challenge.
-“WE WILL WIN,” Trump tweeted on Tuesday.
+“WE WILL WIN,” Trump tweeted Tuesday.

-While some foreign governments, including major nations like China and Russia, have refrained from congratulating Biden, few have suggested that Trump won the vote and international election observers have criticized the president for making “baseless allegations.”
+While some foreign governments, including those of China and Russia, have refrained from congratulating Biden, few have suggested that Trump won the vote, and international election observers have criticized the president for making “baseless allegations.”

-Slovenian Prime Minister Janez Jansa prematurely congratulated the incumbent last week, but has since somewhat softened his pro-Trump position and said Sunday he had always worked closely with Washington, “no matter which party the U.S. president was from.”
+Slovenian Prime Minister Janez Jansa prematurely congratulated the incumbent last week but has since somewhat softened his pro-Trump position.
+He said Sunday that he had always worked closely with Washington, “no matter which party the U.S. president was from.”

 Estonian cabinet minister to resign after calling Biden corrupt, saying Trump would emerge as winner

-Given the lengthy lame duck period between the election and the inauguration of a new president, U.S. allies might be hesitant to anger the Trump administration during the president’s final months in office.
+Given the lengthy lame-duck period between the election and the inauguration of a new president, U.S. allies might be hesitant to anger the Trump administration during the president’s final weeks in office.

 “Trump is still president for another two months and could act with vengeance if criticized,” said Erik Brattberg, director of the Europe Program at the Carnegie Endowment for International Peace.
 “European leaders simply have nothing to gain right now by openly criticizing him and will instead resort to veiled criticisms and expressing hope for improved relations under President Biden.”

-Andrea van Vugt, who served as foreign policy adviser to former Canadian Prime Minister Stephen Harper, said that the decision to congratulate Biden without any indication that Trump would concede was already “unprecedented."
+Andrea van Vugt, who served as foreign policy adviser to Stephen Harper when he was Canada’s prime minister, said that the decision to congratulate Biden without any indication that Trump would concede was already “unprecedented.”

 “There are lots of diplomatic words that leaders can throw at this, but I don’t believe that any of them would even begin to consider more aggressive actions as Trump holds on,” she said.

-So far, open criticism of Trump’s rhetoric among foreign officials has been largely limited to those who have left office or do not govern at the national level.
-Speaking to CNN on Monday, London Mayor Sadiq Khan said that he had previously admired the “grace and class” that U.S. politicians had shown in the past when they lost a vote.
+Open criticism of Trump’s rhetoric among foreign officials has been largely limited to those who have left office or do not govern at the national level.
+Speaking to CNN on Monday, London Mayor Sadiq Khan said he admired the “grace and class” that U.S. politicians had shown in the past when they lost a vote.

-But Khan, who had sparred with Trump frequently over the past few years, suggested he wasn’t surprised the U.S. president had not admitted his loss.
+But Khan, who has sparred with Trump frequently over the past few years, suggested he was not surprised the U.S. president had not admitted his loss.
 “Is anybody surprised?” he said.

 Amanda Coletta in Toronto contributed to this report.